 I resolve to appreciate my body for all she has done and continues to do for me.

-Try to focus on the miles you run chasing after your kiddos, the way your legs carry you daily from point A to point B, the way you can lift heavy things, the belly button that your kids love poking (just me?).
-If the small things your body does on the daily don’t fill you, remind yourself that you grew, birthed, and/or nourished another human.
+Try to focus on the miles you run chasing after your kiddos, the way your legs carry you daily from point A to point B, the way you can lift heavy things (like your ever-growing toddler), the belly button your kids love to poke (just me?).
+If the small things your body does on the daily don’t fill you, remind yourself that your body grew, birthed, held, and/or nourished another human.
 Your body is a very capable shell with so many amazing abilities.

 I resolve to let go of numbers as they relate to my health.